Our 10 best Warren Zevon songs list explores the music of the real “Werewolf of London.”

 For this track, recorded with Bruce Springsteen, Warren Zevon would finally get the credit he deserved.
 The pair’s seamlessly blended vocals won them a Grammy Award for Best Rock Vocal Performance.
 Sadly, he died just a couple of weeks after the two recorded the song.

 2. Keep Me in Your Heart (2003 – The Wind)

-Said to be one of the saddest songs of all time, “Keep Me in Your Heart” was Warren Zevon’s goodbye letter to his friends, fans and family.
-He was diagnosed with mesothelioma a couple weeks before he started recording his last album The Wind.
+Said to be one of the saddest songs of all time, “Keep Me in Your Heart” was Warren Zevon’s goodbye letter to his friends, fans, and family.
+He was diagnosed with mesothelioma a couple of weeks before he started recording his last album The Wind.

 1. Werewolves of London (1978 – Excitable Boy)

 The most popular of all Warren Zevon songs, this was his only Top 40 hit, with the idea originally coming from Phil Everly.
 Written with guitarist Robert “Waddy” Wachtel, the song is essentially a description of what Los Angeles was like back then.